 Jack Hinton was awarded the Victoria Cross (VC) for his actions on the night of 28 April 1941 at Kalamata during the evacuation from Greece.
 A column of German troops had entered the port, prompting Hinton – apparently tired of retreating – to organise a counter-attack.
 The action is described in the citation for his VC:

-Hinton spent the rest of the war in prisoner of war camps in Greece and Germany.
-The announcement of the award of the Victoria Cross to Sergeant Hinton was made on 17 October 1941 and in a departure from custom Hinton was presented with the ribbon of his medal by a German general at a parade in a prisoner of war camp.
-As befitting his personality Hinton was at the time of this presentation being held in solitary confinement after one of several unsuccessful escape attempts.
+Hinton spent the rest of the war in POW camps in Greece and Germany.
+The announcement of the award of the Victoria Cross was made on 17 October 1941.
+In a departure from custom, Hinton was presented with the ribbon of his medal by a German general at a camp parade.
+Characteristically, Hinton was at the time being held in solitary confinement after one of several escape attempts.

-When ‘JD’, as he was known to his mates, returned to New Zealand after the war he became a publican, managing hotels throughout New Zealand.
+When ‘JD’, as he was known to his mates, returned to New Zealand after the war he became a publican, managing hotels around the country.
 He retired in Christchurch in 1980 and died in 1997.